Top of the pageCheck Your Symptoms

 People with darker skin don't sunburn as easily.
 But they can still get skin cancer.
 So it's important to use sun protection, no matter what your skin colour is.

 Your age also affects how your skin reacts to the sun.
 Children's skin is more sensitive to sunlight.

 You may get a more severe sunburn depending on:

-If you have any health risks that may increase the seriousness of sun exposure, you should avoid being in the sun from 11 in the morning to 4 in the afternoon.
+If you have any health risks such as having diabetes or cancer, or if you take medicines that may increase the seriousness of sun exposure, you should avoid being in the sun from 11 in the morning to 3 in the afternoon.